FREQUENTLY ASKED QUESTIONS

 What email address should I use?
 On your application, please use the email address that you check most often.
 Almost all of our communication with you will be to that address, so it's important that we have the right one.
 If you have a number where you can get texts, please include that in your application.

 What should I bring with me?
 You'll need a sleeping bag, pillow, towel and personal items.
-You should also bring at least one KF-95 facemask.
+You should also bring at least one N-95 or KN-95 facemask.
 You're encouraged to bring a thumb drive and a couple of pens.
-More details will be sent to you once you have been accepted, so you'll have all of July to prepare.

 Should I bring a laptop?
 Yes.
 We have Wi-fi access indoors and out, though it can be slow.
 If you do not have a laptop, consider borrowing one for the week.
 You can write everything in the tablet we give you.
 When you and your teacher have decided what you want to submit for Henrys Fork Journal, you can enter it onto a thumb drive on a central computer

 How do I get there?
 Getting there is up to you.
 We encourage carpools.
-Once all the applications are processed, we will share some basic contact information about each of our students, and one reason is so that you can plan your travel to be the most efficient possible.
+Once all the applications are processed, we will ask students if they need a ride and will assist with getting those who have room for a rider together with those who need one.
 You'll have most of July to work on that.
 Can't find a ride?
 Salt Lake Express makes stops in many towns in southern Idaho, Montana, Utah, Wyoming, Nevada, and Arizona.
 They will drop you off about five minutes from the park.
 We'll pick you up if you let us know when to expect you.

 Where can my parents stay?
 Many parents drop off students and return home.
 If they do wish to stay in the area, there are some facilities at Harriman State Park, so it is worth checking with them.
 You might also suggest Henrys Lake State Park, which is about half an hour away, and the U.S. Forest Service Riverside Campground, about ten minutes away.